 How to run successful remote workshops

-After some trial and error with remote workshopping, I’ve put together some tips for achieving success.
+After some trial and error with remote workshopping, I’ve put together a few tips for success.

 Preparation